idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 - Carl: That's great, except for the part you're flailing.
 - Felix: Uhm, that's OK, just practice another 9,997 times.
 - Felix, Oh, are you new at magic, maybe try a double lift.
-- Hannibal: Faiure is not an option, it's a requirement.
+- Hannibal: Failure is not an option, it's a requirement.
 Failure is not a person, it's an event

 ### FISM 2022

-The olympics of magic.
+The Olympics of magic.
 Every 3 years.
 Amazing time.

 10 hours a day of magic
 Amazing magicians
 Dani D'Ortiz - best card magician I've ever seen.
 Class acts:
-_ Jay Sankey, looking at you deeply and finding something positive _ Eric Jones, walking through audiance and thanking folks from coming \* Tetro walking around saying surveying what are the best tricks to learn.
+_ Jay Sankey, looking at you deeply and finding something positive _ Eric Jones, walking through audience and thanking folks from coming \* Tetro walking around saying surveying what are the best tricks to learn.

 TODO: link to your FISM Post.